 We work to achieve these goals through a variety of programs and services across campus.

-Students, faculty, staff, and the general public can hear from internationally focused speakers and leaders through The Principal Financial Group Center for Global Citizenship, which works to ensure that intercultural perspectives and issues are an integral part of the Drake experience.
+Students, faculty, staff, and the general public can hear from internationally focused speakers and leaders through Principal Center for Global Citizenship, which works to ensure that intercultural perspectives and issues are an integral part of the Drake experience.
 Students interested in international careers can also enjoy in-depth learning experiences through the R.W. and Mary Nelson Institute for Diplomacy and International Affairs.

 Our students can study abroad in more than 70 countries for a few weeks, a semester, or a year.
 But they’re often doing more than just studying: They’re volunteering, interning, and conducting research.